Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Our Evolutionary Algorithm Approach

 Recall that the fitness of an individual is determined by the interaction between the polarization states before and after traversing through $\mathbf{J}$, so let $\mathbf{S^{h}_{\boldsymbol{o}}}$ be the state of polarization of the beam after traversing $\mathbf{J}$.
 We can measure the contrast of the interference between $\mathbf{S^h_{\boldsymbol{i}}}$ and $\mathbf{S^{h}_{\boldsymbol{o}}}$ to evaluate the change of the original polarization state.
 The contrast in the interference pattern is known as the interferometric visibility, and it can be described as

 where $P$ is the intensity distribution.
-The values of $P_{\text{max}}$ and $P_{\text{min}}$ are obtained by searching for the maximum and minimum values in a line perpendicular to the lines of the interference pattern produced at the end of the experimental arrangement.
-For example, Fig.~\ref{fig:arrangement} shows an actual interference pattern taken from the experiment.
-A more visual explanation for the obtainment of the value corresponding to the \visibility is shown in Fig.~\ref{fig:IntVis}, where the \visibility is 1 when the two states interacting have the same polarization and 0 when they have orthogonal polarizations.
+The values of $P_{\text{max}}$ and $P_{\text{min}}$ are obtained by searching for the maximum and minimum values in a line perpendicular to the lines of the interference pattern captured by the CCD camera at the end of the experimental arrangement.
+Fig.~\ref{fig:IntVis} shows a more visual explanation for the obtainment of the value corresponding to the \visibility, where the \visibility is 1 when the two states interacting have the same polarization and 0 when they have orthogonal polarizations.
 As a side note, the minimum \visibility of an element can be greater than 0 but the maximum \visibility is always 1.
 Therefore, we aim to find a polarization state with a \visibility of 1, since this means that the polarization of the beam remained the same after traversing through $\mathbf{J}$, i.e., $\mathbf{S^h_{\boldsymbol{i}}} \simeq \mathbf{S^{h}_{\boldsymbol{o}}}$.
 Hence, the optical arrangement in Fig.~\ref{fig:arrangement} represents the fitness function, and the value of the interferometric visibility represents the fitness of an individual.